imba/snowpack-app-imba/README.md

 ```

 ## Change settings
-You may modify your build directories under snowpack.config.json
+You may modify your build directories in the package.json file.
 The default setup builds
 - The build goes to a folder named `/public` at the root of your project folder.
 - The `/src` folder containing imba code is built into the `public/dist` directory